Is your business ready to weather the challenges presented by today’s economic environment? Assessing your business and operating models can help.

 What Is an Operating Model?

-Operating models describe the way business structures can execute on the customer value streams and targeted business outcomes for the organization while serving as a critical foundation to guide future improvements.
+Operating models describe how business structures can produce customer value streams and targeted business outcomes for the organization while serving as a critical foundation for future improvements.

 I recommend starting with a relevant business value assessment or business process assessment exercise, or both.
 While these can help you develop an implementable roadmap across people, process, metrics, and technology, they will also: